Craig Tyrie, Digital Inclusion Lead

 Kirsty runs our Arts and Wellbeing programme including WHALE Arts core Adults groups including: SmartCraft; Let’s Create; Stitch N Time; Men’s Makers; Let’s Dance and more.
 She manages a team of freelance artists who facilitate these groups and works with partner organisations to deliver a wider range of creative projects at WHALE.
 Kirsty is also involved with developing progression routes through WHALE Arts with our newest project Grow Your Own Artist.

-Kate Griffin, Interim-CEO
+Kate Griffin, CEO

 Kate is responsible for WHALE Arts’ strategic and operational development.
 Broadly she ensures the organisation achieves its objectives by overseeing all aspects of WHALE’s programming, building, staffing and finances.
 Kate works on fundraising, funding reporting and building networks with funders, HR, organisational policy development, governance, strategic projects, capital development and developing and diversifying income streams through enterprise development.
 Kate also works on area-wide networks through being co-chair of Living Well Wester Hailes, Go Beyond and sits on the Community Planning Partnership.